USA Cricket: Creation and first years

 On September 24, 2017 (the anniversary of the 1844 Canada-United States cricket match, and on the heels of a U.S. victory in the Canada-U.S. K.A.
 Auty Cup), USA Cricket was announced as a new proposed sanctioning body, including a logo unveiled by Denver-based group Adrenalin (using a cricket bat as the main symbol, deeming it to have stronger symbolism with the sport among the U.S. audience than other common symbols, such as the stumps or ball).
 The new body stated that its goal was to help build popularity for the game among a "mainstream" audience (as opposed to predominantly expats from other regions), with project manager Eric Parthen describing it as a "fresh start" that would "celebrate the past and look to the future".

-USA Cricket elected its first independent board in mid-2018.
+The first USA Cricket elections were conducted in 2018, in accordance with the new USAC Cricket Constitution.
+The Constitution was developed between 2016 and 2018 by the ICC appointed USA Cricket Sustainable Foundations Activity Group, with support from the ICC and USOC.
+USA Cricket selected its first independent board later in 2018 based on recommendations of the initial Nominations and Governance Committee as constitutionally required.
 In November 2018, USA Cricket put out a request for proposals surrounding the establishment of a domestic Twenty20 league by 2021, with goals to "engage existing fans and grow new ones to support the bullish vision this Board has for cricket in the US", and "support the sustainable development of cricketing infrastructure across the United States" (noting that Central Broward Regional Park was the only ICC-certified cricket ground in the country).
 In January 2019, USA Cricket was officially approved by the ICC as its 105th associate member.

 In May 2019, USA Cricket announced that it had accepted a bid by American Cricket Enterprises (ACE) for a $1 billion investment in its proposed T20 league; ACE's partners include Satyan Gajwani and Vineet Jain of The Times Group, and Willow TV founders Sameer Mehta and Vijay Srinivasan.
-ACE will provide investments for the league (including developmental and professional circuits), facilities, and support of the U.S. national teams.
+Per the agreement, ACE was to provide investments for the league (including developmental and professional circuits), facilities, and support of the U.S. national teams.